Get To Know the Redis Database: Iterating Over Keys

 Under the Hood

-The algorithm that SCAN (and it’s sister commands) use to scan through is an intriguing one and leads to some of the characteristics of the command that we described above.
 Antirez described it at a high level in his blog post and it is explained (slightly better) in the comments above the implementation (function dictScan).
-Describing it in details will make this post too long so I will give enough description to make it’s implications evident.
+Describing it in detail will make this post too long so I will give enough description to make its implications evident.

 • The cursor that is returned is basically an offset into the hash table being iterated.
-It deals with the growing and shrinking of hash tables (i.e. rehashing) by clever manipulation of higher level bits of the offset while increasing the offset along with the properties of the hash table.
+It deals with the growing and shrinking of hash tables (i.e. rehashing) by clever manipulation of higher-level bits of the offset while increasing the offset along with the properties of the table.
 Implications from this approach are that new elements added during the iteration may or may not be returned.
 However, the cursor itself, wouldn’t need to restart on a change in size of the hash table.

 • A given bucket must be visited just once and all its keys must be returned in a single go.
 This is again to ensure that hash resizing (i.e. rehashing) doesn’t complicate iteration progress.
-However, this leads to the COUNT argument being not strictly enforceable.
+However, this leads to the COUNT argument not being strictly enforceable.

-• Since the above approach is completely stateless on the server side, it basically implies that iterations can be stopped or a huge number of iterations can be started in parallel without no increased memory usage.
+• Since the above approach is completely stateless on the server side, it basically implies that iterations can be stopped or a huge number of iterations can be started in parallel without any increased memory usage.

 Summary